dannybwee/newservercode/README.md

 Step 1: run "npm install"

-Step 2: inside the image folder, there is an imdb.sql file.
+Step 2: inside the folder there is an imdb.sql file.
 This file is an export of the local database I used to test the application.
 Within the sql file should contain all data/tables.

     to import open mysql workbench.
     1. open mysql workbench and navigate to management window